 The only way you’ll know how much money you can save by optimizing your energy efficiency is by calculating the percentage you’re currently wasting.

-For the average business, however, 10 to 15% reduction in operation expenses is feasible, and for businesses in developing countries, the savings can be as high as 50%.
+For the average business, however, a 10 to 15% reduction in operation expenses is feasible, and for businesses in developing countries, the savings can be as high as 50%.

 Asset durability